e-mail

 Taboo

-Drug contraindications are warnings that certain drugs are inappropriate for use in certain circumstances.
-For hepatitis B vaccine, contraindications include people who are allergic to any of the ingredients or who have had a severe reaction to a previous vaccination.
+Drug contraindications are warnings that a particular drug is not appropriate for certain situations.
+For the hepatitis B vaccine, contraindications include people who are allergic to any of the ingredients or have had a severe reaction to a previous vaccination.
 It should be used with caution during pregnancy and the pros and cons should be considered under the guidance of a doctor.
-Patients with immunosuppressive conditions or who are receiving immunosuppressive therapy may not be candidates for this vaccine.
-Vaccination should be postponed for people with acute severe illness.
-If you have had a severe allergic reaction to hepatitis B vaccine before, you should avoid vaccination again.
-Doctors should be informed about allergies, existing medical conditions, pregnancy status and medications being taken before vaccination to ensure safety.
-In summary, people with the above conditions should avoid taking the hepatitis B vaccine to avoid adverse effects on the body.
+Patients with immunosuppressive conditions or who are receiving immunosuppressive therapy may not be suitable for this vaccine.
+Vaccination should be postponed for people with acute serious illness.
+If you have had a severe allergic reaction to hepatitis B vaccine, you should avoid getting vaccinated again.
+Before vaccination, you should inform your doctor of your allergy history, existing medical conditions, pregnancy status, and medications you are taking to ensure safety.
+In summary, people in the above conditions should avoid receiving hepatitis B vaccine to prevent adverse effects on the body.

 Precautions

-Precautions for use: Be sure to tell your doctor about any allergic reactions, pregnancy, or immune system problems before receiving the hepatitis A vaccine.
+Precautions for use: Please make sure to tell your doctor about allergies, pregnancy conditions, or immune system problems before receiving the Hepatitis A vaccine.
 You may experience mild discomfort after vaccination, such as fever or pain at the injection site, which usually goes away on its own within a few days.
-If you have persistent or severe discomfort, seek medical advice immediately.
+If discomfort persists or is severe, seek medical attention immediately.

 careEASY vs. traditional care agency companies